 We knew two things: Chipriani was in love with the cinema and he used to disappear every Thursday before 6 pm.
 We left the apartment early to look for Chipriani.
 As we were wandering for hours looking for clues we all started asking ourselves what we are doing here.
 ‘Maybe it’d be better if we just leave?’, asked Maadi.
 ‘The more we dwell in this, the fishier it gets.’
 ‘True, Chipriani did not come to our rescue at the police office either’, pointed Sahar.
 ‘Indeed, the people that we meet and the places we are pushed in are no less bizarre than Chipriani himself’, I added.
 ‘I guess we need to tell Chipriani we no longer wish to be part of his sketchy plot’.
 We all agreed to say goodbye to Chipriani and move on.

 No matter how much the adventure attracted us, we needed a safe shelter from all this nonsense.
 It seemed like each step is plotted in such a way that we would not be able to escape the scenario.
 I felt like the people that I have met have already known that we would be in a specific place.
-The thieves, the policeman, the strange lady, Chipriani himself, it now seemed they have been informed about the scenario better than us.
+The thieves, the policeman, the strange lady, Chipriani himself, it now seemed they had been informed about the scenario better than us.
 In the beginning, we agreed to play as we go, yet now it feels like we are losing control of the script.
 We are slowly following Chipriani instead of taking the lead.
 At the same time, it sounded simply impossible.
-Although we faced odd coincidences, there was no way Chipriani had control over such scheme including an endless number of people in this town.
-I had to stop ruminating on this as I felt my mind is projecting too many impossible schemes that sounded more like paranoia…
+Although we faced odd coincidences, there was no way Chipriani had control over such a scheme, including an endless number of people in this town.
+I had to stop ruminating on this as I felt my mind is projecting too many impossible schemes that sounded more like paranoia.

 We silently observed old photos, shelves full of photo albums and books.
 We knew that we are likewise being observed by an old bartender’s parrot, which was just on his shoulder while he was serving a mid-aged man and a woman by the bar.
 The couple was sitting silently as if they had no more words to say to one another.
 Slow jazz sounds were tingling our ears, and we floated towards the bar lead by the smell of the incense.
 ‘Good evening, Sir, we would like to see My Dinner with Andre, which way is the cinema?’.
 ‘Good evening ma’am.
 The cinema is upstairs.
 It’s a quarter to six, it’s unlikely you will make it..” mumbled the bartender while cleaning a cocktail glass.
 ‘But Sir, the poster says the movie starts at 18:15:14 o’clock, we still have plenty of time!’, I responded smiling towards him.
 ‘This building requires time and knowledge, darling.
 Maybe Petra would guide you to the movie room if you ask her kindly..’, the bartender twisted his head towards the lady at the bar and smiled to her.
 ‘Sure ladies, I’ll accompany you to the room.
 Just be quick, we don’t have enough time anyway..’, the lady quickly jumped off the barstool into her heels and rushed towards one of the corridors waving us to follow her lead.
 Petra made us really feel that we are late: her steps were small but quick and we were barely able to catch up with her.
 ‘Don’t stay behind girls, it’s easy to get lost in this building!
 Once I was wandering for two days before I got back to the bar!’ she laughed.
 We didn’t.
 Maadi, Sahar and I quickly interchanged suspicious looks and continued speed walking in order not to lose the gazelle in front of us.